GirishAgarwal007/readonly/README.md

 ## Prerequisites

 * An AWS EC2 Instance with installed jenkins, Docker, Nginx, and Git on it.
-* An another server where a sample React application Code is available and the code will be pushed to GitHub Repo.
+* A sample React application Code on a GitHub Repo.
 * Basic knowledge of npm, AWS,  Jenkins, Docker, Git, and Nginx.

+## Sample React Application

+I have created a sample React Application: https://github.com/GirishAgarwal007/react.git Dockerfile is also available in this repo.

 ## Launching instance on AWS